 2010 Olympic gold medallist and ski cross world champion, keynote speaker, co-founder of the Rise & Shine Retreat with husband Jay DeMerit, fitness ambassador for Club 16 Trevor Linden Fitness and She's Fit, sports analyst/commentator for Yahoo!
 Sports and CBC, and spokesperson/ambassador for Whistler Blackcomb, Oakley & Stöckli Skis.

 Breakfast: “Jules Fuel!
 It's an incredibly healthy blend of quinoa and a bunch of other superfoods like goji berries, chia, sunflower, pumpkin and sesame seeds, rolled oats and raisins.
 Whenever possible I add fresh blueberries and banana, with a tiny bit of brown sugar.
 Apples are really yummy on top of it too.”

 Jules Fuel was developed by Julia Murray, a Whistler-based registered holistic nutritionist, and former Olympic ski cross racer and ex-teammate of McIvors’.

-Catherine Roscoe Barr, BSc Neuroscience, is a Vancouver-based writer and fitness professional.
+Catherine Roscoe Barr, BSc Neuroscience, is a Vancouver-based writer, wellness coach and founder of The Life Delicious.
 Before settling on the West Coast she lived in Sydney, Toronto, Oregon, Montana, and practically everywhere in Alberta.
 She can be found jogging with her adorable dog, dining with her fabulous husband or voraciously reading anywhere comfy.